Scottish independence: Ministers to appeal EU FOI order

 "The approach we have taken on this issue is consistent with the UK government position in a similar case they dealt with under equivalent legislation.
 We therefore intend to appeal and contest the decision."

-Ms Stihler described it as "a landmark judgement".'Own up'
+Ms Stihler described it as "a landmark judgement".